materialsinnovation/pymks/CALL.md

 element of microstructure informatics by employing spatial statistical methods to create meta-models of top-down localization relationships.

-## January 13 and 14, 2014

 This goal of the Materials Knowledge System (MKS) workshop will be to provide participants with a practical knowledge in using spatial statistics to improve the efficiency and efficacy of multiscale simulations and experimental simulations involving materials microstructure.
 Please see [ABSTRACT.md](ABSTRACT.md) for an extended workshop abstract.